 Student Technology Fee

 All proposals must be submitted online via the web-based tool.
 All proposals should be completed in their entirety as incomplete proposals may prohibit committees from making award decisions.
-Some proposed initiatives may require collaboration with Facilities or Information Systems and Technology’s (IS&T) staff to ensure that projects are in compliance with the university’s facilities and technology guidelines.
+Some proposed initiatives may require collaboration with Facilities or Instructional Innovation & Technology (formerly Information Systems & Technology) staff to ensure that projects are in compliance with the university’s facilities and technology guidelines.
 Any recommendations, standards, and costs for services should be used in the development of your proposal and its budget justification.
-For assistance in determining Facilities and IS&T related costs, contact us at email@example.com.
+For assistance in determining Facilities and IIT related costs, contact us at email@example.com.

-Step 3: Unit Coordinators lead colleges and administrative offices in evaluating all proposals for their given unit and documenting an award recommendation to IS&T.
+Step 3: Unit Coordinators lead colleges and administrative offices in evaluating all proposals for their given unit and documenting an award recommendation to ISAT.

-Step 4: IS&T reviews all award recommendations and makes a final award recommendation to the FACP.
+Step 4: ISAT reviews all award recommendations and makes a final award recommendation to the FACP.

 Step 5: FACP approves or declines approval of final award recommendations from the Tech Fee Sub-committee.

 Spending is one of the most lucrative stages in the tech fee process; the benefit being the educational enhancements our students receive from the implementation of technology throughout the university.

 Once you have been notified that your proposal has been funded, it is imperative that you follow all spending guidelines, as outline in your award letter, prior to the spending deadline.
 Award letters are sent late spring; however, budgets are not available for spending until the start of the fiscal year, July 1.